 It’s thrilling to see the sun illuminating a wood floor, filling the room with natural light and warmth.
-Yet sunlight will naturally help the wood’s colour to mellow, so be aware of this and move rugs, mats and furniture regularly to ensure an even maturing of colour.
+Yet sunlight will naturally help the wood’s color to mellow, so be aware of this and move rugs, mats and furniture regularly to ensure an even maturing of color.
 Dark woods like Walnut are more susceptible to fading, which is worth considering when you choose your wood flooring.

 Nothing’s more natural than a dog or cat curled up by the fire, asleep on your wood floor.
 But remember to keep your pet’s claws trimmed to prevent scratches and if there are any ‘accidents’ make sure they’re cleaned up fast.